Presidential pardon rules Overview

-Terms Of Art: Clemency, Pardon, and Commutation
+Presidential pardon rules in Terms Of Art: Clemency, Pardon, and Commutation

 Many people looking for information about how to receive forgiveness from the U.S. president for a sentence they already served will run into a number of terms which are often used interchangeably.
 Clemency, pardon, and commutation are frequently used words to describe the powers of the executive branch to alter the consequences of a criminal conviction.